VedangAsgaonkar/Quantum-Machine-Learning-SoC2022/Week2/Coding.md

 ## Basic operations
 Perform the following operations using basic gates in Qiskit:
 * Swapping Qubits: Take two qubits and swap their states.
 Refer to QCQI for circuit
 * Increment: Suppose we have three qubits which together represent a 3-bit number.
 So the state |011> represents the number 3.
 Create a quantum circuit to add 1 to this number.
 So the circuit should leave the qubits in the above example in the state |100>.
 This is basically incrementation mod 8.
-Hint: See what adding one does to the qubit in each decimal place.
-How will you accomodate carry from one's place to ten's place etc?
+Hint: See what adding one does to each bit.
+How will you accomodate for carry from one bit to the next?

 If you are very much into these, try the following optional exercises:
 * Addition mod 8: Add two 3 bit numbers mod 8